fsprojects/FsLexYacc/README.md

       <td><a href="../../tree/master/src">src</a></td>
       <td>
         <p>Use this directory to house the actual codebase (e.g. one, or more, Visual Studio F# projects) in your solution.
-        A good way to get started is to rename the project included in this sample (FSharp.ProjectTemplate).
+        A good way to get started is to rename the project included in this sample (FsLexYacc).
         Alternately, delete the sample project and create your own.</p>
         <p><em>NOTE: When you rename the sample project, or add aditional projects to this directory, you may need to edit <code>build.fsx</code> and/or <code>generate.fsx</code>.
         You will, likely, also need to update your <code>.sln</code> file(s).